Sunday, August 9, 2015

 The Fort Payne Depot Museum was erected in 1891.

 It is housed in a unique Richardsonian Romanesque building of locally quarried pink and white sandstone.
 It served as a depot for the Alabama-Great Southern Railroad for approximately 85 years.
 The Gussie Killian Collection contains extensive examples of Native American basketry, pottery, and artifacts housed in the north room.
 Our south room displays the L.A.
-Dobbs exhibit along with memorabilia from the Civil War, World War I and II, as well as the Vietnam War.
+Dobbs exhibit, along with memorabilia from the Civil War, World War I and II, and the Vietnam War.

 Boom Town Historic District

-Around 1889-1891 Fort Payne experienced a great industrial boom due to promotion by New England investors who speculated greatly on the area’s mineral deposits.
-During this period several highly ornate commercial and civic buildings, along with the planned park, were constructed along Gault Avenue.
-The Fort Payne Opera House and other buildings in the same block constructed by the Fort Payne Coal & Iron Co., together with the Sawyer Building, the Alabama Great Southern Railroad Depot & Union Park retain the integrity of the boomtown era and comprise a historic district listed in the National Register of Historic Places in 1989, the year of Fort Payne’s centennial.
+Around 1889-1891, Fort Payne experienced a major industrial boom, driven by New England investors who speculated heavily on the area's mineral deposits.
+During this period, several highly ornate commercial and civic buildings, along with the planned park, were constructed along Gault Avenue.
+The Fort Payne Opera House and other buildings in the same block been built by the Fort Payne Coal & Iron Co., together with the Sawyer Building, the Alabama Great Southern Railroad Depot & Union Park, which retain the integrity of the boomtown era and comprise a historic district listed in the National Register of Historic Places in 1989, the year of Fort Payne's centennial.

 Fort Payne Train Museum.